TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_bullets_ - Default: 1 - Whether this randomat is enabled

-## You do know how to use this right?
-Gives everyone a DNA scanner\
-\
-_ttt_randomat_dna_ - Default: 1 - Whether this randomat is enabled

 ## Random jump height for everyone!
 Randomly sets the jump height of every player from 0 up to 3x as high as default\
 \